 The Word Going Around:

 Stanford is the school that is the metaphoric first domino in recruiting with the west coast class of 2006.

 It seems many programs are waiting to see what Stanford is going to do on prospects Joe Harden, the 6-5 wing from Stockton (Calif.)
-St. Mary's who is competing at the adidas Superstar Camp.
-Scools like New Mexico, UC Santa Barbara, Santa Clara and Loyola Marymount are waiting to see if Stanford will offer Harden.
+St. Mary's, who's competing at the Adidas Superstars Camp.
+Schools like New Mexico, UC Santa Barbara, Santa Clara and Loyola Marymount are waiting to see if Stanford will offer Harden.

 It's kind of the same situation with Andreas Schreiber, the 6-8 power forward from Los Angeles (Calif.)
-Brentwood who is also at the adidas camp.
-Stanford is also considering Schreiber, making the likes of UCSB, LMU and others wait as Schreiber waits on a potential Cardinal offer.
+Brentwood, who's also at Adidas.
+Stanford is considering Schreiber, making the likes of UCSB, LMU and others wait as Schreiber waits on a potential Cardinal offer.